-The World Bank registers Libya as one of the eight developed African countries with the upper-middle-income economic setup.
+The World Bank registers Libya as one of the eight developed African countries with the upper-middle-income commercial setup.

 A life expectancy of 67.6, a mean of 9.3 against an expected 12.6 years in school and a GNI per capita of 15,534 makes Botswana the fifth in Africa.

 It is positioned at position 101 in the world in terms of human development.